exasol/sql-statement-builder/doc/design.md

 ### Exasol Dialect Specific

 #### Converting from 64 bit Integers to INTERVAL DAY TO SECOND
-`dsn~exasol.converting-int-to-interval-day-to-second~1`
+`dsn~exasol.converting-int-to-interval-day-to-second~2`

-The data converter converts integers to `INTERVAL DAY TO SECOND`.
+The data converter converts signed integers to `INTERVAL DAY TO SECOND`.

 Covers: